-Research on gas phase molecules, liquids and free clusters
+Research on gas phase molecules, aerosols, liquids and free clusters

 Specific examples that greatly impact our world include ionization processes and photoreactions that take place in the upper and lower atmosphere – contributing to climate and cloud formation, reactions relevant to industry – chemical, pharmaceutical and medical, and UV radiation damage to biological molecules that is known to adversely impact human health.
 Many of the above fields can benefit from the information gathered from Low Density Matter Research – i.e. research using samples in the gas-, cluster-, and, liquid- phases.